 Heidelberg is one of Germany’s most beautiful and romantic cities, located in the southwest of the country along the Neckar River.
 It is best known for its well-preserved Old Town, the oldest university in Germany, and the impressive ruins of Heidelberg Castle, which rise above the city and offer spectacular panoramic views.
 The historic Old Town features narrow cobblestone streets, baroque architecture, lively market squares, and the famous Old Bridge, creating a charming and welcoming atmosphere.
 Visitors can enjoy a wide variety of cafés, traditional restaurants, and small shops, all set against a scenic backdrop of forested hills.
 Thanks to its large student population, Heidelberg combines centuries of history with a vibrant cultural life.
 Museums, theaters, and festivals enrich the city throughout the year, while nearby nature trails and river cruises provide opportunities for relaxation.
 With its unique blend of history, culture, and natural beauty, Heidelberg is an unforgettable destination for travelers.

-The Old University of Heidelberg is conveniently located in the historic old town, in short walking distance to the Neckar River and Heidelberg's most famous sights.
+The New University and Old University of Heidelberg are conveniently located in the historic old town, in short walking distance to the Neckar River and Heidelberg's most famous sights.
 The Old University building was built between 1712 and 1728 on behalf of elector Johann Wilhelm and was called “Domus Wilhelmiana” in his honour.
 The Old University houses the Rector’s Office as well as the university museum, which was established in 1996.
 The historic student prison (Studentenkarzer) is located in the back of the Old University.

 How to get there